Social media is a key tool in our University’s marketing strategy. It assists us in engaging, connecting and collaborating with our communities.

 Follow Federation University Australia for the latest news, events and information on when and how to enrol at one of our campuses.

 Contact our Student HQ team via Messenger if you have any queries or concerns.

 Already a student at Federation?

 To find out what's happening on campus, receive important alerts, and other student-related information follow the Current Students Facebook page.

-During an emergency or critical incident, please follow @FedUniAustralia for information
+Please note: During an emergency or critical incident, please follow these pages for relevant information

-During an emergency or critical incident, please follow @FedUniAustralia and your Campus page on Facebook for information.
+During an emergency or critical incident, please follow us on Facebook

 Know your rights, and responsibilities